mattwills09/Crystal-Collector-Game/README.md

-# Crystal-Collector-Game
+# Crystal Collector Game!

-In this project, a simple javascript game allows the user to select one of three crystals, each that have a random number between 1-29 assigned to it before each game starts.
-They will then try to match the target score for that game (which also is randomly selected each game), by clicking on each crystal.
-If they match the score, the game ends and the user earns a point, but if they end up going over the target score, then the game ends and everything is reset.
-Good luck!
+In this single-page, simple Javascript game/project, the idea was to give the player, or user, the ability to start the game, be given a random score or number to try and match by clicking on the three crystals provided on the screen.
+Each crystal, however, is also given a random value (between 1-29), for the user to try to click each one and add up their score until they match the score that was given.
+If they are able to match the score, the game ends and the user earns a point, but if they are unable to match the score, or go over, then the game ends, and all values are re-assigned with random numbers.
+Think you can match the score?
+Give it a try, have fun and good luck!

 ![Crystal-Collector-Game-1](assets/images/Crystal-Collector-Game-1.jpg)